Assisted Living vs. Hospice

 Our free housing and care finder uses your unique needs to curate a list of the best options in your area.

-Hospice care is often provided at the person’s home and is also available at long-term care facilities like hospitals, nursing homes, and even dedicated hospice centers.
+Hospice care is often provided at the person’s home, but it is also available at long-term care facilities such as hospitals, nursing homes, and even dedicated hospice centers.

 • Relief of pain and discomfort from illness symptoms

-• Support for feelings around dying
+• Support for emotions around dying

 • Help with medication dosing and schedules